 BIOGRAPHY

-Anthropologist graduated from the EHESS (School of Advanced Studies in the Social Sciences), I have been exploring the intersecting fields of political anthropology and cultural history for the past twenty-five years, by sharing the life of indigenous, rural and urban people on several continents.
+Anthropologist graduated from the EHESS (School of Advanced Studies in the Social Sciences, Paris, France), I have been exploring the intersecting fields of political anthropology and cultural history for the past twenty-five years, by sharing the life of indigenous, rural and urban people on several continents.

 I am currently doing research on the social organization of a peasant community in Madagascar and its relationship to the State and the world.